openeuropa/oe_theme/README.md

 #### Social media links pattern

-In 2.13.0 we introduced new pattern ["Social media links"](./templates/patterns/social_media_links) with two variants:
+In 2.13.0 we introduced a new pattern ["Social media links"](./templates/patterns/social_media_links) with two variants:

 - `horizontal`: social media links will be arranged horizontally.
 - `vertical`: social media links will be arranged vertically.

-Therefore patterns "Social media links: horizontal" and "Social media links: vertical" are deprecated.
-Use "Social media links" pattern with appropriate variant instead.
+Therefore patterns "Social media links: horizontal" and "Social media links: vertical" are now deprecated.
+Use the "Social media links" pattern with an appropriate variant instead.

 ### Upgrade to 2.10.0